Food fraud probe into beef falsely labelled as British

 - Published

-The National Food Crime Unit (NFCU) is investigating potential food fraud involving pre-packed meat which was labelled as British but came from South America and Europe.
+The National Food Crime Unit (NFCU) is investigating potential food fraud involving pre-packed beef which was labelled as British but came from South America and Europe.

-A retailer in the UK has been forced to remove products from its shelves.
+A supermarket in the UK has been forced to remove products from its shelves.

 The unit has declined to name the retailer or the supplier of the meat.